 The 4 Fundamental Steps to Probate

-After the waiting period allowing creditors to file claims towards the estate, and all authorized claims and bills are paid out, commonly, the administer of the estate petitions the court for the authorization to transfer the left-over assets to beneficiaries according to the deceased’s last will and testament or, if there isn’t will, in accordance to state intestate succession laws.
-If the will requires the creation of a trust for a minors benefit, spouse or debilitated family member, capital is then passed on to the trustee.
-Unless the beneficiaries of the estate relinquish the requirement as permitted under many state laws, the petition an include a record of how the assets were managed throughout the probate process.
-After the petition is awarded, the administer of the estate may draw up new contracts for property, transfer stocks, square away assets and transfer property to the required parties.
+Following the waiting period for creditors to file claims and the settlement of authorized claims and bills, the estate administrator petitions the court for approval to transfer remaining assets to beneficiaries according to the deceased’s will or, if there is no will, in alignment with state intestate succession laws.
+If the will mandates the establishment of a trust for a minor, spouse, or incapacitated family member, funds are directed to the trustee.
+The petition may include a detailed record of how assets were managed throughout the probate process unless beneficiaries relinquish this requirement.
+Once the petition is granted, the estate administrator can execute property contracts, transfer stocks, finalize assets, and allocate property to the designated parties.

 Renee Hykel Cuddy, E. (2020, September 30).
 The Probate Process: Four Simple Steps.
 Retrieved December 10, 2020, from https://www.legalzoom.com/articles/the-probate-process-four-simple-steps